NgPecSysAdmin/NgPecSysAdmin/resources/Questions/questions.md

     enable you to achieve this goal?
 (Choose all that apply.)

     a.
-The printer drivers can be of the v3 type as long as the driver’s INF file indicates that the driver supports driver isolation.
+The printer drivers can be of the v3 type as long as the driver's INF file indicates that the driver supports driver isolation.
 After the drivers have been installed, you must use Print Management to configure Set Driver Isolation to the value Shared.

-    b.  ***The printer drivers can be of the v3 type as long as the driver’s INF file indicates that the driver supports driver isolation.
+    b.  ***The printer drivers can be of the v3 type as long as the driver's INF file indicates that the driver supports driver isolation.
 After the drivers have been installed, you must use Print Management to configure Set Driver Isolation to the value Isolated.***